Artwill, Interior Design House

 Keeping your neighbours onside

-Rules aside, a little courtesy prevents most complaints.
-The simplest and most effective step is to tell your immediate neighbours before you begin: a brief note giving the rough dates and your contact, and an apology in advance for any disturbance, goes a long way.
-People are far more tolerant of noise they were warned about than noise that ambushes them.
-Keep the noisiest work to sensible hours, keep the common areas clean, and respond quickly if someone raises a concern.
-A neighbour who feels respected will give you room; one who feels ignored may escalate.
-Goodwill, here, is genuinely worth protecting.
+Rules aside, a little courtesy prevents most complaints before they start, and a complaint is what turns a smooth job into a stop-start one.
+The simplest, most effective move is to tell your immediate neighbours before you begin: a brief note with the rough dates and a contact number, and a word of apology in advance, buys a surprising amount of goodwill.
+People tolerate noise they were warned about far better than noise that ambushes them.
+Keep the loud work to sensible hours, keep the lift lobby and corridor clean, and respond quickly if someone raises a concern.
+A neighbour who feels respected gives you room; one who feels ignored picks up the phone.
+That goodwill is genuinely worth protecting, because the law and the house rules both reward the same behaviour: do the noisy work in the open daytime window, and keep the evenings and holidays quiet.

-All of this is far easier when the schedule is built around the constraints from the start, rather than bumping into them midway.
-The noisy phases, demolition and heavy drilling, should be front-loaded into permitted daytime hours and finished early, leaving the quieter fitting and finishing work for later.
-This is part of what good site coordination delivers: sequencing the trades so the loud work is done and dusted while the building tolerates it, then moving on to tasks that nobody can hear.
-When the programme respects the hours, the job runs smoothly, the neighbours stay calm, and the whole project carries a lighter mood from start to finish.
+All of this is far easier when the programme is built around the constraints from day one rather than colliding with them halfway through.
+Before work starts we read the building's house rules, lodge the renovation registration and deposit, and confirm the permitted hours in writing, so there are no surprises in week two.
+Then we sequence the trades so the genuinely loud phases, demolition and heavy drilling, are front-loaded into the permitted daytime window and finished early, leaving the quiet fitting and finishing for later.
+Where the work is sensitive, quieter equipment and methods keep the noise, and the friction, down.
+This is part of what good site coordination delivers on a design-and-build project: the loud work is done while the building tolerates it, the paperwork is clean, and the neighbours stay calm.
+When the programme respects the hours, the whole renovation carries a lighter mood from start to finish.

 FAQ